 Remember to Laugh

 Barring any serious injuries, the majority of wedding mishaps are something you will someday look back on in laughter – or at least with a smile.
 If your wedding cake collapses while you cut it or it melts in the sun during an outdoor wedding reception, try to have some fun – and then deal with your vendors when you return from your mini-moon or honeymoon.
 Feelings of stress are inevitable, but it's your wedding – stay calm and carry on!

 Have Photos at the Ready

 Having visuals at the ready will help you feel more prepared on your wedding day – from ensuring the flowers are perfect, to your hair, makeup, and more.
 Your wedding planner or day-of coordinator should be outfitted with images of what your florist said they would produce in case there is a mishap.
-If it's not perfect, try not to let it bother you on the day of – your guests likely don't know what you planned and therefore won't be disappointed.
+If it's not perfect, try not to let it bother you on the day of your wedding – your guests likely don't know what you planned and therefore won't be disappointed.
 Similarly, if you had a hair and/or makeup trial (both of which we highly recommend), have pictures of what look you decided on for your wedding ceremony and wedding reception – or both looks if you're changing your hairstyle in between the events.
 Your stylists have a lot of clients, and you’ll both be happier with a guide to recreate your dream wedding look.

 Slip Into Something Comfortable

-You don’t need to have a second dress for the reception (unless, of course, you want to!), but it’s important that you’re able to move and breathe easily throughout your reception – especially on the dance floor!
+You don’t need to have a second wedding dress for the reception (unless, of course, you want to!), but it’s important that you’re able to move and breathe easily throughout your reception – especially on the dance floor!
 In that same vein, making sure you have shoes that won’t keep you from enjoying the evening is crucial.
 You don't want to look back on your wedding day and focus on the pain you were in throughout the reception – instead, you'll want to look back on the happy memories of your wedding day while celebrating with friends and family.

 Let Loose & Focus on Celebrating

-Even if you fall during your grand entrance into the reception, the best man's speech was over 10 minutes long and extremely inappropriate for a wedding with your older family members in attendance, or the DJ played everything on your “do not play” list, the important thing is that it's your wedding day and you’ve married the love of your life.
+Even if you fall during your grand entrance into the wedding reception, the best man's speech was over 10 minutes long and extremely inappropriate for a wedding with your older family members in attendance, or the DJ played everything on your “do not play” list, the important thing is that it's your wedding day and you’ve married the love of your life.
 Do your best to laugh it off and celebrate together and really cherish your time as the new Mr. and Mrs.

 Take a Moment to Watch Your Guests

-You've spent months planning the event of a lifetime for your loved ones, so take some time to revel in your accomplishment!
-Many of the couples featured in Inside Weddings share that their favorite part of the day was when they stopped, took a step back, and made the time in the wedding day schedule to watch all of their friends and family having the time of their lives on the dance floor.
+You've spent months planning the wedding of a lifetime for your loved ones, so take some time to revel in your accomplishment!
+Many of the couples featured in Inside Weddings share that their favorite part of the wedding day was when they stopped, took a step back, and made the time in the wedding day schedule to watch all of their friends and family having the time of their lives on the dance floor.